judechays/STADL/readme.md

 ##### SAR `ntspreg`

-In this model, ρ is the coeffocient for the spatially lagged outcome variable.
+In this model, ρ is the coefficient for the spatially lagged outcome variable.

 ``` r